-However, after four years of our flying ant survey, we have found that flying ant day isn’t as predictable as we had at first thought.
+However, after five years of our flying ant survey, we have found that flying ant day isn’t as predictable as we had at first thought.

 Feel free to be creative with your pictures.
 You can download and print a sign, or you can make your own or use your tablet.
-We will share the best images and use the pictures and information we receive from budding biologists to create a video infographic mapping this summer's flying ant days - just like we did in 2015 (below).
-We would love you to be part of it this year!
+We share the best images and use the pictures and information we receive from budding biologists to create video infographics mapping this summer's flying ant days.
+See the videos from 2016 and 2015 below!

 The appearance of thousands of flying ants is an amazing phenomenon, and you can read more about why ants fly or some general facts about flying ants.

 This project is run in collaboration with Professor Adam Hart from The University of Gloucestershire.
 Adam explains the results from the first two years of the flying ant survey in the video below.
 You can also hear Dr Rebecca Nesbit MRSB discuss the survey in a podcast.

 The Royal Society of Biology and The University of Gloucestershire would like to thank everyone who takes part in the flying ant survey.

 Supporters of the flying ant survey may also be interested in our seasonal allergy project and citizen science app #BritainBreathing - keep track of your symptoms and help scientists find out more about how pollution, weather and pollen affect seasonal allergies like hayfever and asthma.

 You may also like to download our free house spider identification app 'Spider in da house' which is available through the Android and Apple app stores.
 You can read information on common spider species seen indoors and lots of spider facts.